-Article 31: Statistics and Data
+Article 31 Statistics and Data

-205. The Statistical Institute of Jamaica (STATIN) is responsible for conducting the national census.
-The last published reports were for 2011 which recorded the distribution of the persons with disabilities and the non-disabled population.
-The report provided statistics on education, employment, housing, and economic activities for persons with disabilities.
+194. The Statistical Institute of Jamaica (STATIN) is responsible for conducting the national census.
+The 2011 census recorded not only the distribution of the persons in the population, but, provided statistics on education, employment, housing, and economic activities for persons with disabilities.

-206. The results of the survey are made available online by the STATIN.
+195. The results of the survey are available online by the STATIN.
 There are no documents in Braille and there are no sign language interpreters on staff.
 No additional research has yet been conducted on the part of the Government to collate specific data on the community of persons with disabilities.
 A socio-economic study of persons with disabilities was conducted in 2014 in Jamaica by the JCPD through funding from the IDB.
 Further, data gathering on the population of persons with disabilities resulting in the creation of a Confidential Registry began through the IDB Project enhancing the mandate of the JCPD.
 Despite not being mandatory, registration of individuals with disabilities increases their opportunity in accessing various benefits and other provisions from the JCPD and other social programmes.